TCEC Season 17: Notable games

 In an article published shortly after the superfinal, British GM Matthew Sadler called the Season 17 superfinal the most interesting of superfinals he has seen, with multiple interesting games to go along with high drama.
 The difference in playstyle – Leela favors active defense and had a better grasp of fortresses, while Stockfish preferred attritional defense – further contributed to the entertainment value.
 Although the two finalists are very close in strength, ultimately Leela won because there are more positions in which it can hurt Stockfish than vice versa: Leela is superior in the French Defense, the Benoni Defense, and the King's Indian, while Stockfish is superior in the Open Sicilian.

-These games are selected from the among the many games featured by GM Sadler.
+These games are selected from the many games featured by GM Sadler.

 Game 1

 After an unexciting opening, Black is a pawn up but is under pressure on the kingside.
 Leela plays the "stunning" 13...h5, returning the pawn to neutralize any chances of a long-term initiative for White.
 GM Sadler wrote that he probably would not have dared to consider this move in a real game, and it surprised other commentators Jan Gustafsson, Laurent Fressinet, Peter Heine Nielsen and Anish Giri as well.